rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 * The collection arrived at the Rose Library in no discernible order.
 Meaghan O'Riordan aggregated the records by record type during accessioning.
 * The organization of this collection was primarily devised by Sarah Quigley and Rebecca Sherman during processing in 2012.
 However, the collected poetry subseries (2.1a) reflects a combination of Grennan's original order and archivist imposed arrangement.
 The collected poetry was arranged by archivists in chronological order by publication date.
 Grennan frequently changed the title of a collection during the process of compiling and revising the typescript.
 Typescripts with these variant titles have been arranged by archivists in alphabetical order within each work, with different drafts in chronological order to the extent that could be determined.
 Material for collected works also include working files that contain poems considered for publication in that work but which ultimately were not included.
 Some also include working files titled "Towards [work]," as labeled by Grennan.
 The original arrangement of these folders has been retained to preserve evidence of early drafting efforts.
 Many poems in the subseries have multiple drafts which may be located with typescripts of a complete work, working files, and the folder for that individual poem.
 Not all collected works contain all of these materials.
 * Processed by Sarah Quigley, October 2015.
 Photograph album descriptions in the container list are copied from the inside covers of each album.
 Information not included on the covers was provided by Randy Gue, the curator who acquired the collection and is indicated by brackets.
 Names, titles, locations, and dates have not been checked for accuracy.
-Born digital materials processed by Dorothy Waugh, December 2015.
+Born-digital materials processed by Dorothy Waugh, December 2015.
 Files have been organized according to the event that they document.
 File names and dates last modified have not been changed.
 * Material arrived at the Rose Library organized broadly by subject by the donor.
 Rose Staff retained these categories.
 * The collection arrived at Rose Library primarily in labeled folders but with limited organization; archivists devised the arrangement, refoldered materials, foldered loose items, and provided or clarified folder titles.
 Archivists left photographs in the folders or context in which they were found; loose photographs were interfiled by subject.